Final report for LNC21-456

 Project Information

 Cover crops (CC) have demonstrated ecosystem services which contribute to sustainability, yet uncertainty over financial benefits and fear of crop yield reduction continue to prevent adoption.
-Survey results and research data indicate CC use can have a positive effect on yield, yet knowledge of what specific practices increase crop yield and by how much is limited.
-Our objective is to identify which management practices contribute most to yield response and to what extent, using better data and resulting recommendations to build an argument for increased adoption.
-This project builds on two past SARE projects, ONC17-034 and LNC15-375.
+Survey results and research data indicate CC use can have a positive effect on yield, yet knowledge of what specific practices increase crop yield, and by how much is limited.
+Our overarching objective was to identify management practices which contribute most to positive yield response, and measure net return generated by using those practices.
+Our goal was to generate data and make recommendations to build an economic argument for increased adoption.
+This project was built on two past SARE projects, ONC17-034 and LNC15-375.

 Learning outcomes: Increased knowledge of CC impacts on crop yield response, net return, and risk; increased knowledge of BMPs to maximize yield response and net return.